 Stacking capability ICX 7650 Additional information Topologies supported Ring and linear NOTE ICX 7650 devices can operate in a stack only when the rear module (Module 3) is in Stacking Mode.
 Stacking is not available when the rear module is configured in Uplink Mode.
-Refer to ICX 7650 rear-module options on page 123 for more information.
-Refer to ICX 7650 stacking topologies on page 119 for sample linear and ring topologies.
+Refer to ICX 7650 rear-module options on page 126 for more information.
+Refer to ICX 7650 stacking topologies on page 122 for sample linear and ring topologies.
 Maximum stack size 12 Stacking only.
+Can serve as Control Bridge stack in 802.1br (Campus Fabric) configurations.
 Any combination of ICX 7650 devices may be stacked.
-Maximum stacking distance 10 Kilometers Refer to FastIron stacking distances and optics by device on page 50 for more information.
+Maximum stacking distance 10 Kilometers Refer to FastIron stacking distances and optics by device on page 35 for more information.
 Stacking ports ICX 7650 devices support 40-Gbps and 100-Gbps stacking.
 Module 3 supports 4 X 40-Gbps stacking or 2 X 100-Gbps stacking (the default).
 Stacking port speeds can be changed to 40-Gbps with the rear-module stack-40G command.
-Refer to Changing ICX 7650 stacking speed on page 123 for instructions.
-Refer to ICX 7650 stacking ports on page 118 for module and port locations.
-Valid-stack-port sets For 100-Gbps stacking: (x/3/1, x/3/2, 1) For 40-Gbps stacking: (x/3/1, x/3/3, 2) NOTE The third number in the set is the maximum number of ports in a stacking trunk.
-One indicates stack-port only.
-Refer to the definition of valid-stack-port set in Stacking terminology on page 19 and Valid-stack-port sets on page 23 for more information.
-Refer to ICX 7650 stacking ports on page 118 for module and port locations.
+Refer to Changing ICX 7650 stacking speed on page 126 for instructions.
+Refer to ICX 7650 stacking ports on page 121 for module and port locations.
+Valid-stack-port sets For 100-Gbps stacking: (x/3/1, x/3/2, 1) For 40-Gbps stacking: (x/3/1, x/3/3, 2) Refer to the definition of valid-stack-port set in Stacking terminology on page 19 and Valid-stack-port sets on page 23 for more information.
+Refer to ICX 7650 stacking ports on page 121 for module and port locations.